webqit/webflo/README.md

   </html>
   ```

-  But you could have that as an external resource - as in below.
-(But notice the `ssr` attribute on the `<script>` element.
-It allows the rendering engine to fetch and execute the script in this server-side context.)
+  Where your rendering logic is an external script, your `<script>` element would need to have an `ssr` Boolean attribute to get the the rendering engine to fetch and execute the script on the server.

   ```html
   <!--